CaterinaBi/aicore-computer-vision/README.md

 # Creation of the camera version

 The camera version of the application gets the user choice using a webcam.
-The user is thus prompted to show a hand gesture to the camera, and the machine utilises the previously-created ML model to guess the gesture and play the game accordingly.
+The user is thus prompted to show a hand gesture to the camera, and the machine utilises `keras_model.h5` to guess the gesture and play the game accordingly.

 ## From `get_user_choice()` to `get_prediction()`